PanagiotisIatrou/VelociFlow/README.md

 - Set color of streamlines and quivers
 - Option to only show the graphics without the grid

-## Ideas to implement in the future
+## Things to implement in the future

+- Code documentation
+- Features usage documentation
 - Parallelizing code execution (CPU or GPU)
 - Simulate real dye color mixing
 - Time dependent boundary conditions